bslew/serial2udp/README.md

 # General

 This is serial port to UDP packet transceiver.
-The reads serial port ascii and sends the text as UDP datagrams if the lines match selection criteria.
+Read serial port as ascii and send the text as UDP datagrams if the lines match given selection criteria, or communicate with the device via commands provided via UDP datagrams.

 # Installation